sami-chaaban/starparser/README.md

 #Remove columns with delcolumn(particles,columns,metadata)
 new_particles, new_metadata = columnplay.delcolumn(particles, ["_rlnMicrographName", "_rlnOpticsGroup"], metadata)

-#Operate on a column with operate(particles, column, operator, value) where operator is one of "multiply", "divide", "add", or "subtracts"
+#Operate on a column with operate(particles, column, operator, value) where operator is one of "multiply", "divide", "add", or "subtract"
 new_particles = columnplay.operate(particles, "_rlnHelicalTrackLength", "multiply", 0.25)

 from starparser import particleplay